 White Rock can be a nice place to visit any time of the year, but it’s a seaside resort so obviously the prime time is in the summer and on sunny days.

 Walks along the water are wonderful any day that it’s not raining.
-As expected, the beachfront is most popular when the sun is out.
+As expected, the beachfront is most popular when the sun is shining.
 During July and August especially, the place can get packed.

 Other best times to visit White Rock if you don’t mind the crowds are on sunny days in the summer (to enjoy the beautiful beach) or during a special event day in normal years.

 - White Rock Polar Bear Plunge – an annual polar bear swim on New Year’s Day each year.